rudberga/CI-MS3-calm/README.md

    - Used for images in the project.
 Imported locally through assets/img

 - [Canva](https://www.canva.com/)
-   - Used for images and making icons.
+   - Used for making main icon.
 Imported locally through assets/img

 ## Testing